Healthy fats and unhealthy fats explained

 What are unhealthy fats?

 Polyunsaturated fats when heated become oxidised which can lead to cell damage.
 Industrially produced cooking oils are highly processed, using solvents to make them acceptable in colour, taste and texture.
 Vegetable oils fall into this category, whilst palm oil is a common nasty additive in many supplements - learn more about the ingredients in supplements to avoid.
+You may be interested in reading our expert nutritionist's 'Debunking the Biggest Food Myths'.

 George Gregan, Australia's most capped international rugby player, takes healthy Vegan Omega 3